LEANNA MAE .ORG

 • Address your obstacles and make a plan for how to prevent or manage each obstacle.
 I talk in depth about that here.

 • If needed, buy what you are going to wear to the births.
-Your outfits, shoes (that you can be on your feet for a long time in), your name badge, a lanyard, gloves (bodily fluids that aren’t yours = wear gloves), etc…
+Your outfits, shoes (that you can be on your feet for a long time in), your name badge, gloves (bodily fluids that aren’t yours = wear gloves), etc… I pack an overnight duffel bag for myself with a spare change of clothes, deodorant, toothbrush and toothpaste, pads, lotion, and stuff to clean my glasses.

 • Some training programs require you to doula several births before achieving certification.
 Other programs give certification before experience is acquired.